gchidambar24/shell-script/README.md

 # shell-script
 What is shell script?
-shell script is like a simple file , in linux and may have any extension (Some people think that only .sh files can be used for shell script but Its not mandatory.
+shell script is like a simple file in linux and may have any extension ( .txt, .py, .xyz) (Some people think that only .sh files can be used for shell script but Its not mandatory.
 Eventhough Its best practice to assign .sh extention to a shell script)

 we can run shell script by to ways